smasky/UQPyL/README.md

 The **main characteristics** of UQPyL includes:

-1. Incorporation of widely adopted sensitivity analysis methodologies and optimization algorithms.
+1. Implementation of widely used sensitivity analysis methodologies and optimization algorithms.

 2. Integration of diverse surrogate models equipped with tunable to solving computational expensive problems.